Hans-Jürgen Krahl: Provenance and early years

 Hans-Jürgen Krahl came from a lower-middle class ("kleinbürgerlich" / "petit bourgeois") background in what he later termed "the darkest recesses of Lower Saxony" (aus "den finstersten Teilen Niedersachsens").
 He was born in January 1943 at a time when suspicions were stirring among the German people that the Second World War might not end in the promised German victory.
 Rudolf Krahl, his father, and his mother, born Erna Schulze, were both employed in private sector business.
 Rudolf Krahl was no fan of the National Socialists during the Hitler years, but nor is there any indication that he engaged actively in political resistance.
 Where it came to upbringing, Krahl's parents appear to have provided their child with an upbringing marginally more liberal than would have been deemed conventional at the time.
 Hans-Jürgen was still very small when, probably early in 1944, he lost his right eye during the course of an aerial bomb attack.
 For the rest of his life he wore an artificial eye.
 By the time the European war ended in May 1945 the little family had moved to Stettin, but early in 1945 they had joined the flood of refugees desperate to escape from the advancing Soviet army, and ended up back in Sarstedt, the little town a short distance up-river of Hannover.
-It was in Sarstedt that he spent most of hus childhood.
+It was in Sarstedt that he spent most of his childhood.
 When he was 15 the family relocated to Alsfeld, some 100 kilometers further to the south.
 After he grew up he would look back on both the towns in which he spent his childhood as archetypal examples of conservative "small-town Germany".